Non-commercial educational station: Definition of "commercial"

 The FCC defines several different activities as being commercial in nature.
 Sponsorship of NCE stations is called underwriting, and stations may make announcements of these grants on-air.
 However, they may not accept money for such mentions, only goods and services, unless the sponsor itself is a non-profit, such as a charitable organization or public college.
 Money can be accepted if there is no on-air mention of the sponsor.
 NCE stations may also not mention prices or qualities of commercial products or services in any situation which would be construed as promoting or endorsing any company, regardless of whether it sponsors the station.

 Underwriting spots are brief and to-the-point, as they must not be disruptive to programming.
 Additionally, underwriting spots on public TV are at the beginning or end of the TV show rather than in the middle, as they have increasingly become on commercial stations.

 Retransmission consent has often been chosen over must-carry by the major commercial television networks.
 Under the present rules, a new agreement is negotiated every three years, and stations must choose must-carry or retransmission consent for each cable system they wish their signal to be carried on.
 Non-commercial stations (such as local PBS stations) may not seek retransmission consent and may only invoke must-carry status.

 Multichannel obligations

 Like commercial stations, NCE stations are allowed to lease subcarriers in exchange for money, essentially making the station a common carrier.
 This may be for a commercial audio, video, or data service, or a non-commercial one like a radio reading service for the blind.

-NCE stations broadcasting in digital TV or HD Radio may lease part of their bandwidth (actually bitrate) in a similar manner, however, the commercial use is limited.
+NCE stations broadcasting in digital TV or HD Radio may lease part of their throughput in a similar manner, however, the commercial use is limited.
 The main program must always be non-commercial, and must not have its quality diminished excessively by increased lossy compression done in order to fit the auxiliary service within the allowable bit rate.
 NCE digital television (DTV) stations do not pay the FCC a percentage of their revenue from these leases as commercial DTV stations do.
 No such datacasting fee is levied on any analog or FM/AM station, whether commercial or NCE.